How can violent criminals be dealt with in the absence of a centralised government?

 All of the above insurance policies would require DROs to take active steps to prevent such behaviours – the mind boggles at all the preventative steps that could be taken!
 The important thing to remember is that all such contracts are voluntary, and so do not violate the moral absolute of non-violence.

 So in conclusion – how does the stateless society deal with violent criminals?
 Brilliantly!
 In a stateless society, there are fewer criminals, more prevention, greater sanctions – and instant forewarning of those aiming at a life of crime by their withdrawal from the DRO system.
-More incentives to work, fewer incentives for a life of crime, no place to hide for rogues, and general social rejection of those who decide to operate outside of the civilized worlds of contract, mutual protection and general security.
-And remember – States in the 20th century caused more than 170 million deaths – are we really that worried about hold-ups and jewelry thefts in the face of those kinds of numbers?
+More incentives to work, fewer incentives for a life of crime, no place to hide for rogues, and general social rejection of those who decide to operate outside of the civilised worlds of contract, mutual protection and general security.
+And remember – States in the twentieth century caused more than one hundred seventy million deaths – are we really that worried about hold-ups and jewellery thefts in the face of those kinds of numbers?

 There is no system that will replace faulty men with perfect angels, but the stateless society, by rewarding goodness and punishing evil, will at least ensure that all devils are visible – instead of cloaking them in the current deadly fog of power, politics and propaganda.